 Not only provides significant financial disaster relief and recovery support, but also, through the Foundation’s Humanitarian Relief and Resilience program, provide support across a broad range of humanitarian relief.
 This includes emergency preparedness, disaster response and post-crisis recovery through a full array of assistance.
 This often includes large grants, transportation, inventory tracking software, and technical experts who advise the foundation’s strategic partners regarding the distribution of food, medical supplies, and other necessary goods as efficiently and rapidly as possible.
-[See “Impact Stories” for more information on the UPS Foundation’s Relief and resilience Program.]
+[See “Impact Stories” for more information on the UPS Foundation’s Relief and Resilience program.]

 Responds to major natural and man-made disasters around the world.
 In the immediate aftermath of any major disaster, J&J works through its key domestic and international partners and local affiliates to quickly respond to critical health needs.
 Through partners such as MAP (Medical Assistance Programs) International, Johnson & Johnson provides disaster relief modules in areas prone to earthquakes, hurricanes, and other catastrophes.
 These modules include wound care, infection prevention, analgesic and orthopedic products.
 Consumer products designed for individual support include toothpaste, soap, and Tylenol, delivered to people within 24 hours after disaster and distributed through shelters.
 Employees at local Johnson & Johnson companies volunteer to help in communities most affected.

-Provided financial aid businesses in Seaside Heights, NJ and other nonprofits in NJ and NY in the aftermath of Hurricane Sandy.
+Provided financial aid to businesses in Seaside Heights, NJ and other nonprofits in NJ and NY in the aftermath of Hurricane Sandy.
 Also, the company provided hundreds of volunteers, including many senior leaders, who volunteered their time to clean up and rebuild a Jersey shore elementary school devastated by the storm.
 Miles of copper wires throughout NJ and NY were damaged by Sandy and the company replaced this telecommunications infrastructure with fiber cable.

-Provided funding support and in-kind donations (food, clothing, bedding) to the American Red Cross, United Way and other organizations providing direct relief in New Orleans (Hurricane Katrina), New York/New Jersey (Hurricane Sandy), Oklahoma Tornadoes, and Northeast Tropical Storms in Florida.
+Provided funding support and in-kind donations (food, clothing, bedding) to the American Red Cross, United Way and other organizations providing direct relief in New Orleans (Hurricane Katrina), New York/New Jersey (Hurricane Sandy), Oklahoma Tornadoes and Northeast Tropical Storms in Florida.

-Has responded to disasters such as the Colorado flooding, Hurricane Sandy, and the tsunami in Japan by providing safe, clean water to those affected by such catastrophic events.
-Niagara works with partners such as Feed The Children, American Red Cross, and Incident Action Planning (IAP), a subcontractor for Federal Emergency Management Agencies (FEMA), to aid in time of need.
+Has responded to disasters such as the Colorado flooding, Hurricane Sandy and the tsunami in Japan by providing safe, clean water to those affected by such catastrophic events.
+Niagara works with partners such as Feed The Children, American Red Cross, and Incident Action Planning (IAP), a subcontractor for Federal Emergency Management Agencies (FEMA), to provide aid in time of need.
 They have provided over 40 million bottles to Hurricane Sandy alone in addition to donating millions of bottles to relieve disasters around the globe.

 Works to ensure its customers have the supplies, resources and support needed to rebuild their homes and communities.
 To respond effectively, The Home Depot Foundation partners with nonprofit organizations like Team Rubicon, an organization that rallies military veterans to help and empower communities in the wake of a disaster.
 The Foundation also supports relief efforts for specifics events, and contributes to the American Red Cross’ Annual Disaster Giving Program to ensure it is prepared to respond immediately after a disaster strikes.